codegouvfr/react-dsfr/css-in-js.md

 lightTheme.isDark // false
 ```

-Whith a hook that returns the `theme` object for the color scheme (light/dark) that is currently active:
+With a hook that returns the `theme` object for the color scheme (light/dark) that is currently active:

 ```tsx
 import { useColors } from "@codegouvfr/react-dsfr/useColors";